jplumail/spfluo-docs/source/usage/tutorial.rst

 .. note::

-    Almost all the protocols you will output objects in the *Output* section.
+    Almost all the protocols you will use output objects in the *Output* section.
 You can visualise them with any of the available viewers.

 Visualise the data you imported with napari.